 Here is a great “HOW TO” by Kim Gray:

 And just a quick disclaimer….There is significant prep (cleaning and rinsing) prior to this type of application!
 ALWAYS – always do a fresh water rinse after using cleaning agents on the tile when cleaning PRIOR to painting.
-Bathrooms ger hairspray, body moisturizer, toothpaste, little boy messes, make up, etc. CLEAN that floor and rinse it well before painting! (rant over)
+Bathrooms get hairspray, body moisturizer, toothpaste, little boy messes, make up, etc. CLEAN that floor and rinse it well before painting! (rant over) Also- this is NOT intended for anywhere IN the shower area.

 I spoke with you a few times regarding painting my bathroom tile floor with Annie Sloan Chalk paint®.
 The results were gorgeous and I’m so happy with the look of the bathroom.
 In this email I will give you a short description of what I did and also some before and after photos.
 Your help at the store and on the phone was fantastic.
 Can’t wait to paint my couch at my cottage (among other things) this summer.This is the before photo but I had already stripped the wallpaper and primed the cabinets (sometimes it’s so bad you just can’t stop and take a picture) trim and doors (were dark peach)